CS2103JAN2017-W10-B2/addressbook-level4/docs/DeveloperGuide.md

 <img src="images/Architecture.png" width="600"><br>
 _Figure 2.1.1 : Architecture Diagram_

-The **_Architecture Diagram_** given above explains the high-level design of the App.
+The **_Architecture Diagram_** given above explains the high-level design of doitdoit!!.
 Given below is a quick overview of each component.

-> Tip: The `.pptx` files used to create diagrams in this document can be found in the [diagrams](diagrams/) folder.
-> To update a diagram, modify the diagram in the pptx file, select the objects of the diagram, and choose `Save as picture`.

 `Main` has only one class called [`MainApp`](../src/main/java/seedu/address/MainApp.java).
 It is responsible for,

-* At app launch: Initializes the components in the correct sequence, and connects them up with each other.
+* At app launch: Initializes the components in the correct sequence, and connects them with each other.
-* At shut down: Shuts down the components and invokes cleanup method where necessary.
+* At shut down: Shuts down components and invokes cleanup method where necessary.

 [**`Commons`**](#common-classes) represents a collection of classes used by multiple other components.
 Two of those classes play important roles at the architecture level.